scalagg/scala-store/README.md

 - You may supply your own Gson instance by passing through the instance while creating a new controller, or using `DataStoreObjectController#provideCustomSerializer(Gson)`.

 Objects which are serialized/deserialized through Store must implement `IDataStoreObject`, which contains a overridable identififer field.
-- This isn't the best solution, but I prefer it over [rawr](https://github.com/devrawr)'s solution.
+- This isn't the best solution, but I personally prefer it over [rawr](https://github.com/devrawr)'s solution.
 - The identifier field must be a non-null UUID.

 To create a new `DataStoreObjectController`, you must access the DataStoreObjectControllerCache, which will store each controller for you.